monsterkodi/ko/README.md

 - autoconverts 'simple' strings when "#{}" is inserted
 - removes 'then' when breaking single-line 'when' or 'if' statements
 - deletes whitespace after function names when surrounding selected arguments with ()
-- includes a few nifty macros:
+- includes a some nifty macros for coffee-script
-    - **dbg** insert log line which outputs class.method + variables under cursors
-    - **req** insert require statement for word at cursor
-    - **class** creates a new file with simple class skeleton

 <!---
 #    0000000   0000000   00     00  00     00   0000000   000   000  0000000    000      000  000   000  00000000